fhinkel/blog/_posts/Leading-Engineering-Teams-Through-the-Great-AI-Transition.md

 How do we actually operationalize this transition across a growing engineering organization?
 Here is a practical roadmap:

 ### Guardrails, Not Gates
 Do not block AI adoption out of fear; instead, build secure sandboxes.
-Ensure your teams are using enterprise-grade tools (like Vertex AI and Gemini CLI) that guarantee data privacy and protect intellectual property.
-Define clear policies on what can be generated vs. what must be manually authored (e.g., core security algorithms).
+Ensure your teams are using enterprise-grade tools (like [Google's Gemini Enterprise Agent Platform](https://cloud.google.com/products/gemini-enterprise-agent-platform)) to securely register, manage, and govern your custom-built agents.

 ### Upskilling Junior Engineers
 There is a real risk that AI tools will stunt the growth of junior engineers.
 If they rely on AI to write all their code, they may never develop the muscle memory required to debug complex systems.